-Should I worry about scarring after surgery?
+Should I worry about scarring after breast reduction surgery?

 If possible, Dr. Belz uses the SPAIR technique for this surgery.
 That eliminates the incision along the breast crease.
 However, there is still an incision circling the areola and dropping down the breast vertically from there.
 These incisions are necessary to remove the excess skin and breast tissue necessary to reduce the breasts.
 These scars will lighten with time, but they will remain.
 Patients feel the scars are a worthwhile tradeoff.